UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Collection **owner** can use this method to remove **sponsor** added by [set collection sponsor](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/set-collection-sponsor) method.
+The collection **owner** can use this method to remove **sponsors** added by the [set collection sponsor](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/set-collection-sponsor) method.

 #### Brief example